OpaceDigitalAgency/stories/PROGRESS.md

 # Progress Log

 ## 2025-04-17
+### Fixed: Final Admin Interface Issues
+- Fixed the last remaining issues with the admin interface:
+  - Fixed API 404 error when fetching stories:
+    - Updated the API URL configuration in config.php to use the correct local path
+    - Enhanced error handling in ApiClient.php to provide more detailed error messages
+    - Added better logging for API requests to help with debugging
+  - Fixed non-functioning add, edit, and delete buttons:
+    - Implemented AJAX form submission in admin.js to handle form submissions properly
+    - Updated CrudPage.php to support AJAX requests and return proper JSON responses
+    - Added proper event handlers for delete confirmations
+    - Implemented proper redirect handling after successful operations
+    - Added form feedback messages to display success/error notifications
+  - Improved form buttons:
+    - Updated the form.php template to improve button styling and add loading indicators
+    - Added CSS styles for button loading states

+### Fixed: Remaining Admin Interface Issues
+- Fixed several remaining issues with the admin interface:
+  - Fixed missing data in dashboard tabs:
+    - Added database fallback for when API calls fail to retrieve data
+    - Added proper null handling for title fields to prevent errors
+    - Ensured all tabs display data even if the API is unavailable
+  - Improved the Actions column:
+    - Replaced icon-only buttons with clearly labeled buttons (View, Edit, Delete)
+    - Added proper spacing and styling for the action buttons
+    - Increased the width of the actions column to accommodate the text labels
+  - Fixed Media page HTTP 500 error:
+    - Added proper path handling with trailing slashes in the FileUpload class
+    - Improved error handling to prevent fatal errors
+    - Added try/catch blocks around FileUpload instantiation
+  - Fixed Features dropdown functionality:
+    - Added a dedicated initDropdowns() function to properly initialize all dropdowns
+    - Added specific handling for the Features dropdown
+    - Ensured the function is called when the DOM is loaded

+### Fixed: AdminPage.php Syntax Error
+- Identified and fixed a critical syntax error in the AdminPage.php file:
+  - Found that the getSessionSuccess() method was not properly closed
+  - Discovered that several methods (setPageDescription, addBreadcrumb, helpTooltip, formField) were incorrectly nested inside getSessionSuccess()
+  - Fixed the method nesting by properly closing getSessionSuccess() and moving the other methods outside of it
+  - This resolved the HTTP 500 error that was occurring when accessing the admin panel

 ### Enhanced: Overall Admin Interface Design
 - Implemented comprehensive improvements to the admin interface:
   - Improved navigation with better organization, breadcrumbs, and consistent page headers